martinkersner/seoul-artificial-intelligence-meetup/README.md

   * > Problem Encoding, Evaluation Of Fitness, Selection, Crossover, Mutation, Algorithm Evaluation

 ### 2th April, 2017
 Meeting for the first time.
-Discussing what direction meetup meetup evolve.
+Discussing what direction meetup will evolve.